maxludden/supergene-v2/books/book04/md/chapter-1409.md

 It made Xu Yanmeng scream at the top of his lungs, and he yelled, “The suction!
 I can’t get my hands free.”

 “Me, too!
-Oh f*ck.”
+Oh fuck.”
 Zhong Sanxiao tried to pull his hand free, but he was unable to.

 Everyone was suffering the same misfortune, finding their hands to be stuck in a vacuum stemming from the coffin.
 They couldn’t get their hands free.